 Issues to be Considered

 A proposal to withdraw or suspend a programme should be discussed within the relevant School/Faculty e.g. by its Education Committee, and with any other School that the withdrawal or suspension might affect.
-The withdrawal of joint degree may necessitate a twin –track process in two different Schools.
+The withdrawal of a joint degree may necessitate a twin–track process in two different Schools.

 Where a proposal has major strategic implications, the School should discuss these with the relevant Faculty.

-The proposal should be submitted on the Withdrawal/Suspension of Programmes Pro-forma.
+The proposal should be submitted on the Withdrawal pro-forma.
 The School’s submission to the Faculty should address the following:

 Only in exceptional circumstances will the withdrawal or suspension of a programme be considered in the current recruitment cycle.

-Following endorsement by the Faculty the submission should be sent to Academic Affairs.
+Following endorsement by the Faculty the submission should be sent to Academic Affairs (firstname.lastname@example.org).

-The final decision on the withdrawal or suspension of a programme is made by the Courses and Regulations Group.
+The final decision on the withdrawal or suspension of a programme is made by Education Committee (Quality and Standards).
 Where appropriate, this will be carried out using the fast-track process.

 The decision will be communicated by Academic Affairs to the relevant administration areas which include: